NielsPilgaard/Pilgaard.BackgroundJobs/.github/README.md

 - More (realistic) samples
   - Using Blazor
   - Using a Worker Service
-  - Registering `CronJobs` from an external assembly, such as a class library
+  - Registering `ICronJob`s from an external assembly, such as a class library